dharunshoban30/DQN-LSTM/README.md

 **2. Code_First-Copy**

 This file does not need any changes or modifications.
-It contains the code I used to clean the datasets and perform EDA, Feature Engineering, Feature Selection etc. I did Standard Scaling initially but found that the results were all outputted without it.
-With scaling the sharpe ratio just produced 'NaN'.
+It contains the code I used to clean the datasets and perform EDA, Feature Engineering, Feature Selection etc. I did Standard Scaling initially but found that the results would only output every metric result without it.
+With Scaling the sharpe ratio results just produced 'NaN'.

 **3. Code_Second-Colab**